TheLazyGamer/NeoBot/README.md

 * Does not edit packets

 ### Foreward
 NeoBot was built, tested, and run on an 8 year old netbook with a single core Via Nano 1.3 GHz processor with 3Gb ram Windows 7 64bit.
-If I can run it on that, you can run it.
+If it can run on that, you can run it.

 ### Prerequisites
 * A shop of at least size 6